router-protocol/router-chain-docs/docs/router-core/guides/your-first-contract.md

 ### Part 1 - Deploying the Contract

-**Step 1)** Store the bytecode on the Router chain and acquire the Code Id.
+**Step 1)** Store the bytecode on the Router Chain and acquire the Code Id.
 The Code Id will later be used to create an instance of the cw_namespace contract.

 ```bash
 RES=$(routerd tx wasm store cw_nameservice.wasm --from wallet --node https://tm.rpc.testnet.routerchain.dev:443 --chain-id router-1 --gas-prices 225000router --gas auto --gas-adjustment 1.3 -y --output json -b block)